Have insomnia? Blame the Romantic poets

 Scientists still don't fully understand why and how insomnia strikes.
 But the basis of how we talk about the condition may be found in the works of those who first wrestled with the disorder frankly and openly: the poets of England's Romantic era, in the late 18th and early 19th centuries.

-"What I hope to prove is that the Romantic period is the gestational period for insomnia, how we think about it culturally and medically," says Katie Hunt, a Queen's University PhD student.
+"What I hope to prove is that the Romantic period is the gestational period for insomnia, how we think about it culturally and medically," said Katie Hunt, who received her PhD in English from Queen's University in 2019.
+The title of her thesis is The Romantic Insomnia of John Keats and Samuel Taylor Coleridge.

 "So two nights passed: the night's dismay